Painting a wall or even a house is an art that many people do overlook. However, a good number of people are now opting to decorate their own homes.

 1. Using poor quality paints, rollers, and brushes.

 Poor quality brushes do peel off their bristles after being used severely.
-Rollers that are of poor quality does make work harder for a painter too.
+Rollers that are of poor quality do make work harder for a painter too.

 Using good quality tools makes work easier and faster when you paint.
 A lot of costs are also saved in the long run.
 When buying painting equipment ensure that you buy from a trusted retailer.
 Ensure that you choose paint brushes that have long bristles that are tough but elastic at the same time.